-- using economies of scale available as a Multi-Academy Trust with purchases of print, broadband and IT equipment, for example; - undertaking a review of external services we are currently purchasing to look at opportunities to secure better, more cost effective provision e.g. payroll and contract management.
+- long term contracts being regularly reviewed and compared against other providers, in order to achieve the best price without compromising quality; - using economies of scale available as a Multi-Academy Trust with purchases of print, broadband and IT equipment, for example; - undertaking a review of external services we are currently purchasing to look at opportunities to secure better, more cost effective provision e.g. payroll and contract management.